Timdebruijn/timdebruijn.nl/about.markdown

 permalink: /about/
 ---

 Hello!
 My name is Tim de Bruijn, and I am a passionate IT professional specializing in system administration.
-With a strong background in Linux, network security, and IT infrastructure, I have honed my skills to ensure robust and secure systems for my clients and employers.
+With a strong background in Linux, network security, and IT infrastructure, I have honed my skills to ensure robust and secure systems for my clients and colleagues.

 ### Professional Journey